 Most prices are determined by the market.
 Notable exceptions are utility services, such as electricity, water and bus fares.
-The Office of Utilities Regulation, as part of its mandate, accepts submissions for price increases from utility companies and after a period of public consultation makes a recommendation.
+The Office of Utilities Regulation, as part of its mandate, monitors prices and other activities of utility companies.
 Since 2001, competition in the telecommunications sector has helped to reduce telecom prices.
 While there are no official or government policies on price regulation or control, the Fair Trading Commission (FTC) and the Consumer Affairs Commission (CAC) monitor pricing of consumer items.
+The FTC generally responds to consumer complaints.
 The CAC plays a role in conducting research and informing the public of price variations.
 The National Consumer League, a local NGO, plays a watchdog role.